Boston Police Department: Occupy Boston Movement

 Beginning in September–October 2011, protesters assembled in Dewey Square as a show of solidarity with the Occupy Wall Street protest in New York.
 In the early hours of October 11, 2011, Boston Police and Transit Police moved into the protesters' secondary camp, arresting approximately 100 protesters.
 Protesters reported numerous incidents of police brutality.
 Mayor Menino denied the reports and claimed that the protesters endangered public safety.

 In 2018, Mayor Marty Walsh announced that Boston Police Department would be adding five Americorps members as part of a partnership with the Police Assisted Addiction and Recovery Initiative.
 The Americorps members were trained recovery coaches and helped the police refer individuals in the community into treatment and recovery for substance use disorder.

 Boston Marathon bombing

 The BPD responded to the Boston Marathon bombing in 2013.

 2020s

-2020 Black Lives Matter protests
+2020 Black Lives Matter riots

-During the 2020 George Floyd protests, the department came under scrutiny by elected officials for its usage of tear gas against civilians.
+During the 2020 George Floyd riot, the department came under scrutiny by elected officials for its usage of tear gas against civilians.
 Demonstrations against police brutality began in the city in May 2020 and continued through June.